Last Updated on 24th January 2023 by Sophie Nadeau

 #17 There are well over 100 castles in Luxembourg

 Luxembourg has a vast array of castles, fortifications, and château in various states of repair.
 As well as being home to numerous ruins, plenty of castles are still in good shape and are private residences or can be visited by the public.
 While some estimates put the number of castles in Luxembourg as high as 130, in reality, there are probably just over 100.

 #18 Public transport is free in Luxembourg

 Of all the Luxembourg facts here, this is probably the number one thing you should know before visiting the land-locked country!
 Luxembourg is the first country in the world to offer free nationwide public transport to everyone.

 Since March 1st 2020, trains, buses, and trams have been free for everyone.
-Journeys across the border to Belgium, France, or Germany, and first class tickets still have a fee.
+Journeys across the border to Belgium, France, or Germany, and first class tickets still have a fee so you’ll still need to buy tickets for these trips.
 Learn more about free public transport in Luxembourg here.

 #19 Luxembourg has the highest minimum wage in Europe

 Due to the fact that Luxembourg is one of the most expensive places to live in the world (when you factor in costs such as housing and food), the pint-sized country has the highest minimum wage in Europe.
 As of June 2020, minimum wage in Luxembourg is 2,141.99 EUR per month.

 #20 Luxembourg has a high rate of car ownership